darioghilardi/dotfiles/README.md

 ### Saturn

-Saturn is the physical machine running as NAS.
+Saturn is the machine running as NAS.

-To reinstall the system from scratch, boot the system from a USB device using the Nixos minimal installer.
+To reinstall the system from scratch, use the Nixos minimal installer from a USB key, boot the system *in UEFI mode*.
 Then run the provisioning script from a remote machine:

 ```